krishnayadav-tech/design-pattern/readme.md

-Here’s how you can structure the `readme.md` file for the `design-patterns` folder, linking to each pattern's documentation:

----

 # Design Patterns

 This repository contains implementations and explanations of various design patterns using TypeScript.
 Each design pattern is organized into its own folder with detailed documentation and example code.